 Fast casual restaurants not only fit into a unique niche with diners, but they also have unique opportunities when it comes to operations.
 Many chains are taking the opportunity to source only locally grown, organic and sustainable ingredients, and consumers have shown that those purchasing options make a difference to them.
 As the trend of sustainable sourcing continues to gain traction, restaurants are looking to set themselves apart from the competition with eco-conscious consumers.

-Food Waste: Throwing away money in more ways than one
+Zero Food Waste Restaurant: Throwing away money in more ways than one

 Consumers are not blind to the fact that food waste is an epidemic in the US.
 Roughly 40 percent of the food grown for consumption is thrown away every year.
 As a restaurant, food waste should be at the top of your priority list because the food you are throwing away is likely costing you money.
 Pre-consumer food waste, trimming, over-production and spoilage cost you money for obvious reasons, but what about that post-consumer waste?
 Any leftovers that your customers don’t take with them costs you money in what you eventually have to throw away.
 What a lot of restaurants don’t consider is that with all the food waste you produce, there is a potential goldmine for your restaurants that the pickiest consumers will love: food waste recycling.